ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 {: #deploy_space}
 {: step}

+The deployment space is the serving environment for watsonx Code Assistant.

 1. Enter **Code Assistant Models** as the name for your deployment space.
 Optionally, enter a description.

 1. Click **Create**.

 1. A status window appears.
 After the space is created, click **Close**.

-   You are taken to a dashboard where you can associate your watsonx Code Assistant instance with the deployment space.
+   You are redirected to a dashboard where you can associate your watsonx Code Assistant instance with the deployment space.

 1. Click the **Manage** tab.